Oral Surgery Office, John Paul Malan, DDS, Joseph Ballenger, DDS, Philip Hurst, DDS, MD or Courtney Kilkuts, DMD, Nampa, Meridian & Fruitland ID

 Soft Tissue Injuries of the Maxillofacial Region

 When soft tissue injuries, such as lacerations, occur on the face they are repaired by suturing.
 In addition to the obvious concern of providing a repair that yields the best cosmetic result possible, care is taken to inspect for and treat injuries to structures such as facial nerves, salivary glands, and salivary ducts (or outflow channels).
 Drs.
-Malan and Ballenger are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.
+Malan, Ballenger, Hurst and Kilkuts are well-trained oral and maxillofacial surgeons and are proficient at diagnosing and treating all types of facial lacerations.

 Bone Injuries of the Maxillofacial Region